jabo17/kadisredu-reproducibility/README.md

 Therefore, the experiment output must be downloaded.

 To evaluate the experiments, ensure that you have installed the software from [1.2 Evaluation Software-Stack](#12-evaluation-software-stack).
-Instead of installing the evaluation software-stack yourself, you can also run the docker image as described in [3.
+Rather than installing the evaluation software-stack manually, you can also run the docker image as described in [3.
 Method](#3-method-docker-single-machine).

 ### 3. Method: Docker (Single Machine)
 1. Go into `kadisredu-reproducibility`